The Human Side of Wealth Transfer

 About Susan

-At the time, she believed her life’s work needed to be in service of building a better world.
+At the time, she believed her life's work was elsewhere.

 Wealth is never just financial.